Community Resources

 Community Services Connectors infographic

-Richmond residents with lower incomes are invited to visit the Living Room at Ironwood Library and chat with a Community Services Connector to get connected with community services and supports.
-The Community Services Connectors have experience navigating social service and government systems and can help people find information about social service benefits, affordable housing supports, employment resources, and other community programs and assistance.
+Richmond residents with lower incomes are invited to visit the Living Room at Ironwood Library and chat with a Community Services Connector about community services and supports.
+The Community Services Connectors have experience navigating community services and government systems and can help people find information about social service benefits, affordable housing supports, employment resources, and other community programs and assistance.

 Time: 2:00-4:00pm